zehreken/zehreken.github.io/source/posts/2026-04-14-shoot-first-drive-later.md

 it learned to travel backwards to the target.
 To solve this I first decreased backwards speed, hoping that the policy will figure it out since going forward would yield more rewards.
 It didn't work, at least in a short amount of training time.
-I think once the agent finds a way to reach the target, the direction of movement is already baked in the network that it is really hard to change later.
+I think once the agent finds a way to reach the target, the direction of movement is already baked into the network that it is really hard to change later.

-I then decided to reward the tank's alignment with the target.
-Meaning that fully facing the target yields the maximum reward and facing the opposite direction yields the minimum reward, the range being [-1, 1].
+I then decided to reward the tank's alignment with the target, meaning that fully facing the target yields the maximum reward and facing the opposite direction yields the minimum reward, the range being [-1, 1].
 This worked nicely, almost.

 <figure>
     <video src="/assets/2026-04-14-shoot-first-drive-later/1000.mp4" controls playsinline>